jurguenb/website/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Jurguen Bermudez
 description: |
   This is a fully featured blog that supports categories, tags, series, and pagination.
-author: "The R Markdown Team @RStudio"
+author: "Jurguen Bermudez"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only
 show_author_byline: true